-Tweed and tartan are traditional Scottish woven woolen fabrics.
+Tweed and tartan are traditional Scottish woven woollen fabrics.
 You can often pick up bags of offcuts and scraps of the fabric at fabric stores or online.
 Or even better you can upcycle fabrics from old tartan and plaid shirts for this tabletop Christmas tree craft.

 Making upcycled mini Christmas trees are on my Christmas crafting list every year.
 A couple of years ago I made repurposed denim trees and last year I made Scandinavian Felt Trees.
 Now I have acknowledged my family’s Scottish heritage with these tweed and tartan trees.

 I’ve exploited the woven nature of tartan cloth in the past to make some colourful fabric feathers.
 For these trees, I’ve choosen scraps in more muted and natural tones.

 I’ve always had a thing about tartan and plaid.
 This time of year I tend to live in plaid shirts.
 Worn with jeans of course!
 The combination of plaid and denim looks so good together.
 So I decided to add some denim to these mini trees.

 The seams and belt loops of old jeans were upcycled to decorate the base of the tartan trees.
 The combination of denim and tweed works so well.
 I ended up making a mini tartan and tweed forest as creating them was such fun.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.